What is the Eth Cepher?

 Yesha`yahu (Isaiah) 14:12

-In the second century BC, 70 Rabbis translated 46 books from Ivriyt (Hebrew) to Greek, a translation called the Septuagint (known as LXX).
-The LXX did not include the Cepher Chanok (Enoch) and the Cepher Yovheliym (Jubilees).
-The LXX did not include the Cepheriym of 3 Makkabiym and 4 Makkabiym (Maccabees), because they were written in the period between 200 BC and 1 AD.
+In the second century BC, 70 Rabbis translated 46 books from Ivriyt (Hebrew) to Greek, a translation called the Septuagint.
+The Septuagint did not include the Cepher Chanok (Enoch) and the Cepher Yovheliym (Jubilees).
 In the first century, the early believers relied on this Septuagint as their source for sacred Scriptures, and the writings of the Brit Chadashah (New Testament) also indicate that there was reliance on the Cepher Chanok (Enoch), Yovheliym (Jubilees), and 4 Ezra (2 Esdras).

 The council then concluded that the books of the Brit Chadashah (New Testament) which were approved to be read were the Four Gospels, Matthew, Mark, Luke and John; The Acts of the Apostles; Seven Catholic Epistles, to wit, one of James, two of Peter, three of John, one of Jude; Fourteen Epistles of Paul, one to the Romans, two to the Corinthians, one to the Galatians, one to the Ephesians, one to the Philippians, one to the Colossians, two to the Thessalonians, one to the Hebrews, two to Timothy, one to Titus, and one to Philemon.
 26 books were counted, and the Book of Revelation was excluded.

-Both the council of Nicea and the council of Laodikeia adopted the existing Tanakh (Torah, Nevi’iym, Ketuviym) as the total text of the Old Testament in their rule, although the order was obscured.
-Around AD 100, Jewish rabbis met at the Council of Jamniah and decided to include only 39 books in the Jewish canon, because they were the only texts that could be found in the original Ivriyt (Hebrew).
-Recall that three centuries earlier, 70 rabbis translated 46 books from Ivriyt to Greek.
+According to Westcott, the council of Laodikeia adopted the existing Tanakh (Torah, Neviy’iym, Ketuviym) as the total text of the Old Testament in its rule, although the order was obscured.
+Around AD 100, Jewish rabbis met at the Council of Jamniah and concluded on 39 books only as the generally accepted Tanakh, because allegedly they were the only texts that could be found in the original Ivriyt (Hebrew).
+Recall that three centuries earlier, 72 leaders of the tribes of Yashar’el translated 46 books from Ivriyt to Greek in the Septuagint.

 The delineation of sacred Scripture by rule or canon began to emerge in the late 4th Century and early 5th Century with the work of St. Jerome, aka Eusebius.
 Jerome sought to limit the books of the Old Testament to the 39 books of the Tanakh.
-He was overruled, however, by Pope Damasus, who wanted all 46 traditionally-accepted books included in the Old Testament, so the Latin Vulgate Old Testament was finalized with 46 books.
+He was overruled, however, by Pope Damasus, who wanted all 46 traditionally-accepted books included in the Old Testament, so the Latin Vulgate Old Testament was finalized – but not Canonized - with 46 books.

-In AD 1536, Martin Luther translated the Bible from Ivriyt (Hebrew) and Greek to German.
+Martin Luther began his translation – and his canonization – of the bible at the Wartburg castle, where he was held prisoner by Frederick the Wise of Saxony for his own safety from May 1521 to April 1522.
 He limited the Old Testament to only 39 books, put the extra books in an appendix he called the Apocrypha.
 He also removed the books of Hebrews, James, Jude, and Revelation from the New Testament order, declaring them to be less than canonical.

 For many reasons, this method of inclusion, and by default, exclusion, has relegated significant books to the dust bin.
-For instance, the justification for the elimination of the Makkabiym is not set forth in the decision of the councils.
-The argument that the Makkabiym are merely historical ignores the extent that these writings answer many of the obscure prophecies found in Daniye’l 11.
-The Canon of Trent excluded Makkabiym Sheliyshiy (3 Maccabees) and Makkabiym Reviy’iy (4 Maccabees), Baruk Sheniy (2 Baruk), and Ezra Sheliyshiy and Reviy`iy (3 and 4 Ezra), Chanok (Enoch), and Yovheliym (Jubilees), were excluded from the Vulgate, and therefore excluded from all Protestant Bibles.
-These books appear as deuterocanonical works in various parts of the Christian world, however.
-For instance, both the Cepher Chanok (Enoch) and the Cepher Yovheliym (Jubilees) appear in the Abyssinian sect as deuterocanonical works.
+For instance, the justification for the elimination of the Makkabiym (Maccabees) is not set forth in the decision of the councils.
+The argument that the Makkabiym are merely historical ignores the extent that these writings answer many of the obscure prophecies found in Daniy’el 11.
+The Canon of Trent excluded Makkabiym Sheliyshiy (3 Maccabees) and Makkabiym Reviy`iy (4 Maccabees), Baruk Sheniy (2 Baruk), and Ezra Sheliyshiy and Reviy`iy (3 and 4 Ezra), Chanok (Enoch), and Yovheliym (Jubilees); these were excluded from the Vulgate.
+These books appear as deuterocanonical works in various parts of the world, however.
+For instance, both the Cepher Chanok (Enoch) and the Cepher Yovheliym (Jubilees) appear in the Abyssinian sect as deuterocanonical works; 1 and 2 Esdras appear in the 1535 Coverdale, the 1560 Geneva, and the 1611 King James Version- Authorized Version.

+We have elected to include within this binding the Cepher of the Prophet Chanok (also known as 1 Enoch).
 While some historians have rejected Chanok (Enoch) as heresy, Kepha Sheniy (2 Peter) 2:4-5 indicates that one of the believers in Chanok (Enoch) was Kepha himself, for he states “. . .
-ELOHIYM spared not the angels that sinned, but cast them down to She’ol, and delivered them into chains of darkness, to be reserved unto judgment; And spared not the old world, but saved Noach the eighth person, a preacher of righteousness, bringing in the flood upon the world of the wicked; . . .”
-The delivery into chains of darkness and the reservation unto judgment is discussed only in the Cepher Chanok (Enoch).
+For if Yah spared not the angels that sinned, but cast them down to She’ol, and delivered them into chains of darkness, to be watched unto the judgment of anguish; 5 And spared not the old world, but saved Noach the eighth person, a preacher of righteousness, bringing in the flood upon the world of the wicked;. . .”
+The delivery into chains of darkness and the being watched unto the judgment of anguish is discussed primarily in the Cepher Chanok (Enoch).

-The Cepher Chanok (Enoch) was clearly known to early Christian writers as the following quote from Chanok 2:1 indicates:
+The Cepher of the Prophet Chanok (Enoch) was clearly known to early Christian writers as the following quote from Chanok 2:1 indicates:

-In the seventh (generation) from Adam, Chanok also prophesied these things, saying: “Behold, YAHUAH comes with ten thousands of his qodeshiym, To execute judgment upon all, and to convince all that are wicked among them of all their wicked deeds which they have wickedly committed, and of all their hard speeches which wicked sinners have spoken against him.”
+And Chanok also, the seventh (generation) from A’dam, prophesied of these, saying: “Behold, Yahuah comes with ten thousands of his qodeshiym, 15 To execute judgment upon all, and to convince all that are wicked among them of all their wicked deeds which they have wickedly committed, and of all their hard speeches which wicked sinners have spoken against him.”

 Yahudah (Jude) 14-15